 10) Handling an airport layover

 Even with the most obsessively planned itinerary you may still wind up laying around in the airport for long periods of time, whether it’s inside a layover, for a delayed flight or because you didn’t read your itinerary and you headed to the airport a day early.
 Um… I don’t know anything about that.
-First read #4 above, then this post about making the most of your long airport layover.

 11) Keep baggage fees under control